|Founded||1996; located in Haifa|

 - One of the most politically active NGOs in opposing Israeli policy regarding the Bedouin in the Negev.

 - Publishes an online “Discriminatory Laws Database,” that claims to collect “text, analyses, and legal action for present and proposed discriminatory laws in Israel and the OPT [Occupied Palestinian Territories].”
-This deceptive list does not distinguish between laws and legislative proposals, refers to Zionism pejoratively, and fails to distinguish between laws and short-lived proposals.
+This deceptive list does not distinguish between laws and legislative proposals and refers to Zionism pejoratively.
 Furthermore, laws regarding the historic Jewish connection to Israel are labeled as discriminatory, including the use of symbols and the Hebrew calendar.
 Read more in Joel Golovensky’s article in The Jerusalem Post.

 - In May 2016, the UN Committee Against Torture (CAT) held its periodic review of Israel.
 During this session, numerous NGOs, including Adalah, presented unverified testimony and invented new standards of torture to further their political goal of demonizing and marginalizing Israel.